Enabling IIS Basic Authentication invalidates using Personal Access Tokens

 Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2013

 We recommend you keep IIS Basic Authentication turned off at all times when using Azure DevOps Server.
 Only if necessary should you enable IIS Basic Authentication.
 When IIS Basic Authentication is enabled on your windows machine, it prevents you from using personal access tokens (PATs) as an authentication mechanism.

-For example, if you use a PAT to allow a third-party app to retrieve bug information and email that info to the assignee of the bug, and IIS Basic Authentication is enabled, then that app will fail authentication.
+For example, if you use a PAT to allow a third-party app to retrieve bug information and email that info to the assignee of the bug, and IIS Basic Authentication is enabled, then that app fails authentication.
 The app can't retrieve bug info.

 Git with IIS Basic Authentication enabled:

-If you use Git with IIS Basic Authentication, Git will break because it requires PATs for user authentication.
-Although we do not recommend you use IIS Basic Authentication, by adding an extra header to Git requests, you can use Git with IIS Basic Authentication:
+If you use Git with IIS Basic Authentication, Git breaks because it requires PATs for user authentication.
+Although we don't recommend you use IIS Basic Authentication, by adding an extra header to Git requests, you can use Git with IIS Basic Authentication:

 The extra header must include a base 64 encoding of "user:PAT"